 * * * *. *

-Dr Andrea Blake will be co-facilitating with Emeritus Professor Mike Hefferan at “Real Property Essentials in a Rapidly Changing Environment” a one-day course to be held at QUT in Brisbane on 23 November 2021.
-Find out more here.
+Dr Andrea Blake co-facilitated with Emeritus Professor Mike Hefferan at “Real Property Essentials in a Rapidly Changing Environment” a one-day course held at QUT in 2021.